SJDiggs/Blackjack-21-game/README.md

 # Blackjack

-The goal of Blackjack is to beat the dealer by getting the higher total value between your hand and the dealers without going over 21.
+The goal of Blackjack is to beat the dealer by having the higher total hand without going over 21.
 Face-Cards (King, Queen, Jack) are worth 10 points, Aces are worth either 11 or 1 (depending on the total value of your hand), and all non-face cards are worth their corresponding number.
 This game uses one, 52 card deck.

 There is also a wager system which allows you to place a bet by selecting multiple $20, $50, or $100 chips as the Ante' (you start with $500 in your account, so bet wisely!)